captainzero93/sd-webui-forge-classic-neo-extensions/README.md

 ## Installation

 1. Clone or download this repository
-2. Copy the extracted folders ( inside the download `in the folder sd-webui-forge-classic-neo-extensions-main` to your `sd-webui-forge-neo/extensions/`directory
+2. Copy the extracted folders ( inside the zip / pull `in the folder named sd-webui-forge-classic-neo-extensions-main` take the folders in there and copy them to your `sd-webui-forge-neo/extensions/` directory.
 3. Restart Forge Neo

 ## UDDetailer Setup (ADetailer Alternative)